GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-OpenWRT-Emulator.md

     cd ipop-openwrt-malta_14.01.pre1.tgz
     ```

-2. Update the `config.json` file with appropriate credentials
+2. Update the `config.json` file with proper credentials.
+For SocialVPN, you
+    don't have to change the *ip4* address, but for GroupVPN it is important
+    to use a different IPv4 address for each machine.

     ```bash
     {